NickitaX/lasagnia/README.md

 }
 ```

-And after you will be able to run Lsagnia check with:
+And after you will be able to run Lasagnia check with:
 ``` bash
 npm run lasagnia_check
 ```